 A hallmark feature of being an NP type (i.e., INFP, INTP, ENFP, ENTP) is struggling with doubt and indecision.
 Doubt can pervade and disrupt any aspect of their lives, be it their careers, relationships, worldview, or identity.
 For some NPs, this propensity can be debilitating, engendering a sense of aimlessness, paralysis, or even nihilism.

 Since intuitive types are less common and less conventional than their sensing counterparts, NPs often feel they have something unique and important to contribute to the world.
 However, their doubting nature may disrupt even their most earnest attempts to galvanize their identity and purpose.
 While NPs may enjoy zeniths of enthusiasm—feeling they’ve finally found THE solution—it is usually only a matter of time before they start questioning again and uncertainty regains the upper hand.
 This can be a frustrating and discouraging rollercoaster ride for NPs, since it feels like whatever they start will eventually be erased by tidal waves of doubt.

 It’s not that NPs don’t enjoy functioning as seekers.
 In fact, most prefer to engage with the world in an open-ended, explorational fashion.
 However, NPs also feel that their explorations should ultimately lead somewhere or produce something tangible.
-In the parlance of type, this can be understood as the P seeker pursuing a sense of completeness in the form of a J answer / destination, or as the intuitive type striving to materialize (S) her N vision:
+In the parlance of type, this can be understood as the P seeker pursuing a sense of completeness in the form of a J solution / destination, or as the intuitive type striving to materialize (S) her N vision.

 Time can be one of the NP seeker’s greatest adversaries.
 If life wasn’t so short, perpetual doubt or indecision would probably seem less distressing.
 But because life is full of deadlines—whether biological, cultural, or self-imposed—NPs must find ways of dealing with their doubt and indecision.